 The question isn’t whether or not Cannon Beach needs a new City Hall, but where it’s going to go.

-At Thursday’s City Council work session, Mayor Sam Steidel put together building scenarios with “about 30 different alternatives.”
+At a City Council work session, Mayor Sam Steidel put together building scenarios with “about 30 different alternatives.”

 City Manager Bruce St. Denis had a more streamlined list and suggested using three categories in the decision-making process; cost, tsunami resiliency, and proximity to the city center.

 At around $100,000, the current City Hall is appraised at about the same price the city spent on the most recent bathroom and kitchen upgrade — and a far cry from the estimated $15 to $30 million needed to rebuild.
 Reports say it isn’t seismically sound and wouldn’t survive larger tsunami events.

 The RV site was first discussed in 1996 and purchased by the city to serve as a potential alternative site for the City Hall or an elementary school.

 While the clay soils at the RV park will not likely result in liquefaction that could result from a Cascadia Subduction Zone event, the impact of prolonged shaking after a quake drew council concern.